 Digital Care Record to benefit all patients in Cheshire

-A Cheshire Care Record is to be automatically created for every patient in Cheshire from late autumn this year, in a move to further improve patient care and enable joined up working across the county.
+A Cheshire Care Record is to be automatically created for every patient in Cheshire in December this year, in a move to further improve patient care and enable joined up working across the county.

 Back in 2016, Cheshire patients were some of the first in the country to benefit from the introduction of a new digital care record, meaning their health and social care information could be accessed across multiple agencies – therefore removing the need for patients to repeat or remember the same information more than once.